 I’ve added my university honours project to this website.
 It is called Modern to Historical Image Feature Matching.
 The project can be briefly described as an attempt at understanding why modern computer vision techniques aren’t successful at matching historical photos taken on film with modern digital photos.
 The project includes a paper (linked above), source code and a data set.
 The project was written in C++, using the OpenCV computer vision library Continue reading

 I have uploaded a game I developed with a friend a few years ago.
 It was created in C++, using the DirectX framework.
 I’ve added the code and an executable to play the game with.
-The game is very simple, but pretty challenging.
+The game is very simple, but pretty challenging, see plumbing in corona.
 How high a score can you get?

 Read more here: http://robbiewolfe.ca/programming/falling-paper

 Posted in Programming

 Tagged cpp, directx, video games